sgmurphy/wordpress-plugins/3d-flipbook-dflip-lite/readme.txt

 [WordPress Flipbook Pro Version](https://dearflip.com/go/wp-lite-full-version)

 ### DearFlip 3D Flipbook and it's variations ###
-- 3D Flipbook - Best look your PDFs and images can get.
+- **3D Flipbook**- Best look your PDFs and images can get.
 DearFlip converts your flat images and PDFs to interactive and real life books with the help of cutting edge WebGL technology.
 All high-tech complex work happens behind the scenes, while your customers enjoy your PDF content with delight.
 3D Flipbook is our pride and soon will be yours.
-- 2D Flipbook - Old is gold!
+- **2D Flipbook** - Old is gold!
 2D flipbook uses CSS and HTMl5 tags to create a flippable and interactive flipbook.
 The famous variant before the 3D flipbook is still a worthy alternative.
 Use 2D flipbook for faster loading and in cases where 3D is not preferred, like low-end devices.
-- PDF Flipbook - What makes the easy-to-use PDFs better?
+- **PDF Flipbook** - What makes the easy-to-use PDFs better?
 It's a 3D PDF Flipbook!
 PDF flipbooks are very easy to create and use.
 They are rendered using PDF.js library and are very convenient to use and manage.
 Updating a PDF flipbook or creating it is just about the link to the PDF file, no further hassle.
 It's our official recommended file format for a 3D flipbook.
-- Image Flipbook - Got images that you want to display?
+- **Image Flipbook** - Got images that you want to display?
 Why not create a story book out of your images and share your experience with ALBUMS.
 Image Flipbook are your virtual Albums, flip, share and enjoy your photos, portfolios with the world.
+- **PDF embed and PDF Viewer** - If you are still interested in old PDF viewers, Dearflip has that too.
+Create PDF embeds on your page that resemble browsers embed pdf viewer.
+These are best suited for irregular documents.

 ### Customer Engagement and Presentation ###